SpongePowered/SpongeDocs/source/plugin/event/causes.rst

     the frame.

-For example, if you were to fire an event that was simulating another player in a sudo like command, you may want to add your acting player in the cause and the game profile of the player that you are simulating in the context (as the simulated player is not directly responsible for the event being fired.)
+For example, if you were to fire an event that was simulating another player in a sudo like command, you may want to add the player you are acting as in the cause and the ``GameProfile`` of the player that you are simulating in the context (as the simulated player is not directly responsible for the event being fired.)

 **Creating a custom Cause with the CauseStackManager**